TortueSagace/universal_evasion_attacks/README.md

 - Improve ART compatibility
 - Test with deep neural networks
 - Compare evasion attacks performances with other tabular evasion attacks like LowProFool
+- Implement RegSLARC, that also penalizes weighted distance between the original and adversarial examples
-- Improve the HAR protocol if necessary
+- Improve the HAR protocol if necessary, by using the RegSLARC metric for instance
 - Implement other protocols for obscure tabular datasets if necessary
 - Optimizing the code for better performance if possible